International Scientific Transport Forum

 Dear colleagues,

-The planned forum will address topical and relevant issues not only in the transport sector, which includes transport infrastructure, transport industry, transport means and management, but also in related fields of theoretical and applied knowledge — logistics, oil and gas industry, legal support, new technologies, economics and financial literacy as a supplementary field, political science, environmental studies, education and training future specialists, etc. as transport is one of the largest backbone industries with close links to all elements of the economy and social sphere.
+The upcoming Forum will address topical and relevant issues not only in the transport sector, which includes transport infrastructure, transport industry, transport means and management, but also in related fields of theoretical and applied knowledge — logistics, oil and gas industry, legal support, new technologies, economics and financial literacy as a supplementary field, political science, environmental studies, education and training future specialists, etc. as transport is one of the largest backbone industries with close links to all elements of the economy and social sphere.
 The efficiency of the transport sector determines the performance of other industries and therefore the economic well-being of the country.

-With the development of the transport industry, many countries are now introducing and implementing various large-scale international and national projects, such as One Belt One Road, the China-Kyrgyzstan-Uzbekistan corridor, transit ports and multimodal transport corridors.
-Countries implementing such programmes in Central and Southeast Asia include China, Uzbekistan, Kazakhstan, Kyrgyzstan, Russia, Mongolia in order to connect Asia with Africa and Europe through land and sea routes in order to deepen regional integration, promote trade and stimulate economic growth.
+With the development of the transport industry, numerous countries are currently initiating and executing various large-scale international and national projects, such as One Belt One Road (Belt and Road Initiative), the China-Kyrgyzstan-Uzbekistan railway line, transit ports and multimodal transport corridors.
+The 454-kilometre China-Kyrgyzstan-Uzbekistan railway project is designed to connect the railways of China and Uzbekistan through the territory of Kyrgyzstan and then link them with the European railway network via Turkmenistan, Iran and Turkey as part of the New Silk Road transport system.
+Countries implementing such programmes in Central and Southeast Asia include China, Uzbekistan, Kazakhstan, Kyrgyzstan, Mongolia and others.
+The primary objectives of these initiatives are to establish connectivity between Asia, Africa, and Europe via both land and sea routes, enhance regional integration, foster cross-border partnerships, boost trade activities, and drive economic development.

 Organising Committee